micky-li-hd/ULMEvalKit/docs/en/Quickstart.md

 # Janus-1.3B on DPGBench, with 5 generations per prompt, Inference only
 python run.py --data DPGBench --model Janus-1.3B --num-generations 5 --mode infer

-# Janus-1.3B on DPGBench, with default number of generations of DPGBench (4), Evaluation only
+# Janus-1.3B on DPGBench, Evaluation only
 python evaluate.py --data DPGBench --model Janus-1.3B --result-file ./outputs/Janus-1.3B/T{date}_G{commit_id}/Janus-1.3B_DPGBench.pkl

 # When running with `torchrun`, one ULM instance is instantiated on each GPU.
 It can speed up the inference.